Also known as Hareeseh, as well as Nammoura, it is a very easy dish to make.

 What is Basbousa Cake?

-It is popular throughout Middle Eastern countries as well as North Africa, Iran, Greece and Turkey.
+It is popular throughout the Middle Eastern countries, as well as North Africa, Iran, Greece and Turkey.

 This is a very simple dish and a great recipe to make.

 This unique dish is a great one to share with your friends and family for something completely different.

 As with most dessert recipes, the quality of the ingredients and how you use them makes all the difference.

 I’ve tried using different kinds of semolina but undoubtedly the best to use is coarse semolina.